hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW/HELLO-WORLD-PIPELINE.md

 ### Overview

-In this document we will create and run a simple pipeline.
+In this document we will create and run a simple 'hello world' pipeline - [src](https://raw.githubusercontent.com/kubeflow/pipelines/master/samples/core/helloworld/hello_world.py)

 ### Pre-requisities